chzh9311/indentation_converter/README.md

 python ind_cvt.py --file path/to/your/file.extension
 ```

-will create `file_cvt.extension` in the same directory as the original file.
+will do.
+The command create `file_cvt.extension` which contains the converted text in the same directory as the original file.

 **Note**: If there's an important file with the same name, it'll overwrite it.
 Editing the `config.py` or giving another argument to `--appendix` will help.